dLLM-Cache: Accelerating Diffusion Large Language Models with Adaptive Caching: Discussion

 \section{Discussion}

-\textbf{Effectiveness on Long-Prompt Scenarios} The benefits of \mymethod{} are particularly pronounced in scenarios involving long input prompts, common in tasks like document-based question answering.
-Our Long-Interval Prompt Caching mechanism significantly curtails redundant computations for the extensive static prompt portion by refreshing its cache only at long intervals.
-For instance, when applying \mymethod{} to the LLaDA 8B Base model on the LongBench-HotpotQA~\citep{bai2023longbench} task, we not only achieved a \textbf{9.1$\times$ speedup} over the unaccelerated baseline but also observed a performance improvement, with the F1 score increasing from 34.56 to 36.10.
-This highlights the particular suitability of \mymethod{} for dLLM applications requiring extensive contextual understanding, where our caching strategy for long static prompts can be maximally leveraged.
+\textbf{Effect of Denoising Steps. }In dLLMs, the number of denoising steps determines a trade-off between quality and latency.
+Increasing the steps improves output accuracy but also raises inference cost, as shown in Figure~\ref{fig:effect_of_k_gsm8k}(c).
+Simply reducing the steps accelerates inference but causes severe performance degradation.
+On GSM8K, \mymethod{} achieves a 5$\times$ lossless speedup at 256 steps, matching the computational cost of a baseline with approximately 48 steps while more than doubling its accuracy.
+This shows that our method achieves both efficiency and quality, unlike simple step reduction.

-\textbf{Storage Overhead of Caching. } \mymethod{} stores four types of intermediate features per layer, including $\mathbf{K}$, $\mathbf{V}$, $\mathbf{AttnOut}$, and $\mathbf{FFNOut}$.
-Theoretically, the total cache size scales with the number of tokens $T$, embedding dimension $d$, and number of layers $L$.
-Specifically, the storage cost is $T \times d \times 4 \times L$, as proven in Appendix~\ref{sec:proof_storage}.
-Since only one version per layer is cached, the overall memory footprint remains stable.
-As shown in Table~\ref{tab:llada_comparison}, on GSM8K with LLaDA 8B Base, the peak GPU memory usage is 16.94GB without caching, 17.93GB with \mymethod{}, and 16.06GB for LLaMA3 8B (autoregressive with KV cache).
-Our method introduces moderate overhead but achieves much higher accuracy compared to standard AR models, \emph{e.g.}, LLaMA3 8B.
+\textbf{Storage Overhead of Caching. }\mymethod{} stores four types of intermediate features per layer: $\mathbf{K}$, $\mathbf{V}$, $\mathbf{AttnOut}$, and $\mathbf{FFNOut}$.
+The total cache size scales with the number of tokens $T$, embedding dimension $d$, and number of layers $L$, giving a cost of $T \times d \times 4 \times L$ as detailed in Appendix~\ref{sec:proof_storage}.
+Since only one version per layer is cached, the overall footprint remains stable.
+As shown in Table~\ref{tab:llada_comparison}, on GSM8K with LLaDA 8B Base, peak GPU usage is 16.94\,GB without caching, 17.93\,GB with \mymethod{}, and 16.06\,GB for Llama 3 8B.
+Hence, the additional memory cost introduced by caching is less than 1\,GB, representing only a 5\% increase over the baseline.
+This modest storage overhead yields up to 9$\times$ acceleration in generation, making it a highly favorable tradeoff, particularly under tight latency constraints and limited GPU memory budgets.